 Wed: 8:15 am – 4 pm

 Massage therapy is the hands-on manipulation of soft tissue such as muscles, connective tissue, tendons, ligaments and joints.
 Massage therapy is designed to relieve muscular tightness…..

 What is Chiropractic?
 Chiropractic is a health care profession that focuses on disorders of the musculoskeletal system and …

-Naturopathic medicine is a distinct primary health care system that blends modern scientific knowledge with traditional and natural forms …
+Acupuncture and Traditional Chinese Medicine is a distinct primary health care system that blends modern scientific knowledge with traditional and natural forms …

 Anodyne Chiropractic and Sports Therapy was established in Grande Prairie by Dr. Timmins in 2001.
 Dr. Timmins is a chiropractor, a certified Graston Technique provider and Active Release Techniques® provider, certified in spine, nerve entrapment, upper and lower extremity protocols.
 Dr. Timmins enjoys living in Grande Prairie with his family, watching his kids sporting activities, playing squash and golf.